whovivekshukla/SubLevel/README.md

 SubLevel is a Social Media Clone Backend API.

+#### Features :

+- User Authentication (Register and Login)
+- Verify Email and Reset Email
+- Create Posts
+- Like Posts
+- Reply on Posts
+- Follow Users
+- A Feed

 ## To run this project

 1. Create an .env file and set the following variables: MONGO_URI, JWT_SECRET, JWT_LIFETIME with appropriate values.